 What is Snoring?

 Snoring is the resulting sound that occurs due to obstructed air movement during breathing while you are asleep.
-In some cases the sound may be soft, but in other cases, it can be loud and unpleasant.
+In some cases, the sound may be soft, but in other cases, it can be loud and unpleasant.

 Snoring during sleep may be a sign, or an indicator of obstructive sleep apnea (OSA).
+Dr. Marc Levin will work closely to discover the exact nature of your snoring.

 Snoring is caused by many factors.
-While you are sleeping, the muscles relax in the throat, the tongue and the roof of your mouth (also known as the soft palate).
+While you are sleeping, the muscles relax in the throat, the tongue, and the roof of your mouth (also known as the soft palate).
 In this relaxed state, the tissues are more likely to block your airway, obstructing the flow of air as you breathe and resulting in vibrations that produce the sound we know as snoring.

 The following conditions can affect the airway and cause snoring: